Matty gets jiggy-jiggy with Jim Wynorski’s sexy shocker.

 McGee’s script is a smidge convoluted, admittedly.
 Hell, Wynorski himself agrees and says so in the typically entertaining commentary track found on Synapse’s gorgeous 2016 Blu-ray.
 But it doesn’t matter.
 Sorceress engages and delights, and Wynorski delivers the plot developments with an authority that bulldozes over the less cohesive moments.
 The supporting cast (which includes a suitably intense Michael Parks, Blacula’s (1972) William Marshall, and Wynorski stalwart Lenny Juliano) are fabulous, but Sorceress’ strongest suit is Wynorski’s firm grasp on atmospherics.

 Indeed, if Sorceress’ humping is hot, its scares are ice cold.
 Having probed kindred terrain in his brilliant Corman/Poe homage, The Haunting of Morella (1990), in Sorceress, Wynorski eschews cheap jolts and jumps in favour of bone-freezing chills and oneiric flourishes.
 His subtle use of colour is the film’s aesthetic key.
-Lensed in two weeks, primarily in a house owned by a cabal of real lesbian witches (!), it’s the wine-drenched hues of Sorceress’ luxurious Gary Graver photography that Wynorski uses to clue us in on Poindexter and Swanson’s warping reality, as the rug is pulled from beneath them and they slip into a world of uncanny fantasy.
+Lensed in two weeks, primarily in a house owned by a coven of real lesbian witches (!), it’s the wine-drenched hues of Sorceress’ luxurious Gary Graver photography that Wynorski uses to clue us in on Poindexter and Swanson’s warping reality, as the rug is pulled from beneath them and they slip into a world of uncanny fantasy.
 It’s a swirling, mesmeric, and wholly intoxicating viewing experience — visual and tonal simpatico that’s in absolute keeping with Sorceress’ eerie central conceit of your existence spiralling into oblivion, as it’s twisted and puppeted by the malevolence of other people.
 And like Strain and Blair’s storyline powers, that feeling is impossible to resist.

 All you can do is surrender to it.